 You can cancel your health insurance at any time by contacting your provider by phone or online.
 Once again, unless you’ve gotten married, divorced or gained a dependent, you can only sign up for health insurance coverage during benefits enrollment, so make sure to time your cancellation right and have other insurance coverage ready so you continue to be protected.

 Insurance can be an overwhelming topic.
 Because your company’s benefits package is critical to your employees’ happiness and well-being, this glossary breaks down key terms you need to know.

-Ancillary vs. voluntary benefits
+Ancillary vs. supplemental benefits

 Broker vs. career agent